EECE3093C/team-project-red/README.md

 ### What alternatives are available?
 Who are our competitors?
 Some alternatives available are the built-in Calendar app on most cell phones, Microsoft Outlook, Google Calendar, ToDo, and the built in Canvas Calendar.
 ### What is the novel in our approach?
-Our product is different than the others that are already available because our product is the only one that has calendar, planner, AND todo list functionality.
-The reason it is so relevant for college students is due to our product getting information directly from Canvas.
+Our product is different than the others that are already available because it not only includes a calendar, planner, and to-do list functionality, but also automatically generates daily schedules, rest times, and suggested food and study locations near the University of Cincinnati.
+The reason it is so relevant for college students is because our product gets class information and assignments directly from Canvas.
+Along with this, our approach is focused on University of Cincinnati students.
 ### Software Architecture / Language Plans?

 ### Challenges and Risks?